Hyperbaric Oxygen Therapy in Tobermory | Canada Hyperbarics Skip to main content

 Quick Answer

-HBOT in Tobermory: Tobermory has one hyperbaric oxygen therapy facility: the Tobermory Hyperbaric Facility, a private clinic at the tip of the Bruce Peninsula.
+In short, HBOT in Tobermory: Tobermory has one hyperbaric oxygen therapy facility: the Tobermory Hyperbaric Facility, a donation-funded community recompression chamber at the tip of the Bruce Peninsula.
 The facility primarily serves the active recreational diving community in Fathom Five National Marine Park (one of Canada's premier freshwater dive destinations) and provides emergency hyperbaric capability for diving accidents.
-OHIP-covered hospital HBOT for severe cases is at Hamilton General or Toronto General.
+The facility states it offers treatment for the 14 OHIP-supported conditions; because it is seasonal and diving-focused, multi-week elective courses and time-critical emergencies may be routed to a Southern Ontario hospital programme such as Hamilton General or Toronto General.

 Key facts at a glance